-It's especially worth a visit at this time of year when the sakura, or flowering cherry trees, and azaleas are in full bloom.
+It's especially worth a visit at this time of year when the sakura — flowering cherry trees — and azaleas are in full bloom.
 It's a magnificent and colorful spring sight that's really worth the effort to see.
 The kids love to explore the grounds and get some tea and a Japanese snack at the tea room.

 The Japanese Tea Garden is lush and tranquil with all its spring flowers blossoming, and even with the many tourists roaming around it still had the feeling of being a peaceful retreat from the bustle outside.
 We always try to make it a point to visit every time we're in Golden Gate Park, no matter what the time of year.

-The Tea Garden has a relatively new concession operator, and the gift shop has been recently remodeled and restocked.
-Gone are the tacky Fisherman's Wharf-style souvenirs.
-Instead, the shop sells a selection of Japanese goods and art objects, including tetsubin cast iron tea pots, chopstick sets, tea cups, sake sets, origami paper, jewelry, dolls, anime character items, and more.
-On one of our previous visits, carpenters working with traditional Japanese hand tools were putting the finishing touches on some of the shop's architectural details.
+The Tea Garden gift shop sells a nice selection of Japanese goods and art objects, including tetsubin cast iron tea pots, chopstick sets, tea cups, sake sets, origami paper, jewelry, dolls, anime character items, and more.
+On one of our previous visits, carpenters working with traditional Japanese hand tools were working on some of the shop's architectural details.

-The Japanese Tea Garden features—true to its name—a traditional Japanese tea house on the grounds where you can sit, relax, and drink a pot of tea.
-The tea house has also been cleaned up and improved.
+The Japanese Tea Garden features — true to its name — a traditional Japanese tea house on the grounds where you can sit, relax, and drink a pot of tea.
 You can sit and relax with a pot of green tea accompanied by arare rice crackers or sweet mochi cakes.

 The many paths, ponds, streams, sculptures, plants, stone lanterns, and stepping stones are a real hit with children, as is the steep, improbably arched moon bridge (Drum Bridge) that requires you to scale it like a ladder.
 You'll also see stunning examples of traditional Japanese architecture and craftsmanship, such as the spectacular cypress gates and a Buddhist pagoda, as well as a monumental bronze Buddha sculpture.